 Recently, I sat down with Mike Klein, owner of the Pittsburgh-based Fitness Factory Gym.
-Mike has worked in the fitness industry for over 35 years and also has previous experience as a body-builder winning several titles including Mr. Oil City in his younger days.
-Mike shared with me some of his top secrets for hitting the gym as a newbie, working through pain issues or someone that’s been out of the scene for a while:
+Mike has worked in the fitness industry for over 35 years.
+His experience as a gym owner AND a body-builder (winning several titles including Mr. Oil City in his younger days), makes him the authority on the subject.
+Mike shares with us his best advice for people who are new to the gym, working through pain issues, or have just been out of the scene for a while:

 EXERCISE YOUR BRAIN

-Perform some self-reflection before heading to the gym for the first time.
-It is important to understand the “why” behind your goals and to ensure they are in alignment with what you are looking to achieve.
-Be sure to have an idea of “what’s driving you to go to the gym.”
+Self-reflection before heading to the gym for the first time is an important step to understand the “why” behind your decision to join a gym.
+It also helps to ensure that your goals aligned with what you are looking to achieve.
+If you have an idea of “what’s driving you to go to the gym” you’ll be more likely to succeed in meeting your goals.

-- Don’t try to do anything too fancy.
-Stick to selectorized machines when you are just starting out at the gym.
-These machines help you define the movement, so you are less likely to hurt yourself while you get used to the motions and muscles used.
+- As a gym newbie, don’t try to do anything too fancy.
+Stick to the selectorized (resistance) machines when you are just starting out at the gym.
+These machines move on an axis and help you define the movement, so you’re less likely to hurt yourself while you get used to the motions and muscles used.

 - Stretch before and after working out.
 Don’t forget to implement a hot/cold therapy regimen before and after stretching which is really important for beginners.
 Mike notes that, “This is really underused for muscle recovery for the beginner.
 It doesn’t have to be complicated.
 I even encourage icing during tough workouts!”